 Another factor in tubal reversal success is the use of microsurgical technique.
 Controlled studies examining the differences between surgeons using a microscope and those utilizing other methods of sterilization reversal have clearly identified the superiority of the microscopic approach.
 Not all hospital operating rooms are equipped with appropriate microscopic instrumentation, and only a surgeon trained in microscopic technique should perform microscopic tubal reanastamosis.
 Most surgeons performing microsurgical tubal reanastamosis will do so through a mini-laparotomy incision.
 This is a “bikini cut” skin incision usually approximately 2/3 the size of a cesarean section scar.
 Most patients require a 1 to 2 night hospital stay following tubal anastamosis:

 During the course of a microsurgical tubal reanastamosis, the fallopian tubes are brought into the incision.
-The damaged or scarred portions of the fallopian tubes are removed.
+The damage or scarred portions of the fallopian tubes are removed.
 Then, using suture that is too fine to be seen by the naked eye, the healthy segments of tube are stitched back together under the microscope.
 This is usually accomplished in two layers.
 At the completion of the operation, patency of the fallopian tubes is confirmed by injecting dye through the uterus out the fallopian tubes.
 Patency rates are greater than 80% in most instances.
 Unfortunately, due to previous scar tissue from the sterilization procedure or due to scar tissue which may result from the reanastamosis procedure, open tubes do not always function normally.

 The newest technique for reconstructing the tubes involves the use of robotic arms which are introduced through small laparoscopic incisions.
 The Davinci Robot is a $1.5 million surgical computerized assistant which allows the surgeon to work at a remote console in the operating room and perform the same surgery which was once done by an open incision laparoscopically.
 Operating time with the robot is slightly longer.
 The recovery time for the patient is measured in days rather than weeks after standard microsurgical anastamosis.